 “The world is complex and changing, and future employers are looking for people with strong 21st century skills, which is exactly what our facilities and learning philosophy are designed to support,” Mr Meade said.

-“In our new Design Centre, students will be guided to explore and develop skills in collaboration, critical thinking, communication, citizenship, creativity and character.
+“In our new Infinity Centre, students will be guided to explore and develop skills in collaboration, critical thinking, communication, citizenship, creativity and character.

 “We look forward to seeing the impactful projects our students bring to life in this facility.”

-The Design Centre will feature dedicated specialist spaces to support student projects and vibrant makerspaces.
+The Infinity Centre will feature dedicated specialist spaces to support student projects and vibrant makers spaces.

 Students will have access to resources, equipment and materials ranging from art supplies, welding and robotics through to virtual reality, 3D printing, Computer Numerical Control (CNC) machining for manufacturing and a plastic heat press machine to recycle waste into sheets of plastic to use when designing new products.